ettalily/pocket-crew/README.md

 Requires a C++ compiler, such as the `mingw-w64-gcc` compiler included in [w64devkit](https://github.com/skeeto/w64devkit), and a windows [raylib release](https://github.com/raysan5/raylib/releases).

-To build for windows, open `w64devkit.exe`, navigate to the root directory of this repository, substitute `/path/to/raylib` for the location of your raylib release, then run:
+To build for windows, run `w64devkit.exe`, navigate to the root directory of this repository, substitute `/path/to/raylib` for the location of your raylib release, then run:

 ```bash
 mkdir -p build